 Clarence was predeceased by a daughter, Linda B. Brant; five brothers, Gordon Smith, Dennis Smith, George Smith, Kenny Smith and Norman Smith; two sisters, Margaret Mossholder and Ardella Tatro; and two step sons, Dean Cotton and Dale Cotton.

-A funeral service will be held at the Treusdell Funeral Home, Friendship at a date to be announced.
-The Rev. Clara Wilder, Pastor of the Friendship United Methodist Church will officiate.
-Memorials may be made to a charity of the donorís choice.
-Online condolences may be made by clicking the button below.
+A memorial funeral service will be held on Saturday January 11, 2020 at the Treusdell Funeral Home, Friendship.
+Visitations will be held from 2-4 pm, with funeral services at 4:00 pm.
+Pastor Becky Worth of the Friendship First United Methodist Church will officiate.
+Online condolences may be made for the family by clicking on the buttton below.